 Phase 2: Executing Blind Shipping for Packaging Confidentiality

 How does blind shipping work to make your factory a silent partner?
+For white-label packaging fulfillment for reseller programs applications, this is especially relevant.
 Blind shipping, or blind drop shipping, is the logistical mechanism that protects client confidentiality.
-All materials—from cartons to packing slips—bear only your agency's branding.
+All materials — from cartons to packing slips — bear only your agency's branding.
 The manufacturer's identity is never revealed.

 In our Shenzhen facility, we operate a segregated workflow for white-label orders.
+For white-label packaging fulfillment for reseller programs applications, this is especially relevant.
 The pallets are stretch-wrapped with your branded plastic, not ours.
 The commercial invoice and packing list, generated by our ERP, show your company as the seller and shipper of record.
 A common mistake is not specifying the return address on the shipping label; it must be yours, not the factory's warehouse location.

 “The rise of direct-to-consumer brands has made supply chain opacity a premium service.
-At ProPak China 2026 (Hall E3, Booth #F21), look for exhibitors demonstrating fully integrated WMS-ERP systems that automate blind shipping documentation—this is a key differentiator for 2026,” advises Michael Chen, a supply chain analyst focused on print logistics.
+For white-label packaging fulfillment for reseller programs applications, this is especially relevant.
+At ProPak China 2026 (Hall E3, Booth #F21), look for exhibitors demonstrating fully integrated WMS-ERP systems that automate blind shipping documentation — this is a key differentiator for 2026,” advises Michael Chen, a supply chain analyst focused on print logistics.

 Phase 3: Selecting Materials for Brand-Neutral Packaging

 What material specifications balance cost, durability, and client presentation?
+For white-label packaging fulfillment for reseller programs applications, this is especially relevant.
 The choice of substrate is a strategic decision in a white-label program.
 You need versatile, high-performance materials that work for a range of products without requiring 15 unique SKUs.

 Based on running over 500 packaging programs, we recommend standardizing on two or three core substrates.
+For white-label packaging fulfillment for reseller programs applications, this is especially relevant.
 For e-commerce, B-flute corrugated mailers (ECT-32) are indispensable.
 For premium unboxing, a 350gsm CCNB (clay-coated news back) board accepts offset and foil stamping beautifully.
 A key insight: upgrading from 300gsm to 350gsm CCNB increases material cost by ~15%, but can decrease transit damage rates by up to 25%, protecting your client's brand experience.

 | Factor | Option A: 300gsm C1S Art Card | Option B: 350gsm CCNB | Best For White-Label When... |